 - Hormonal imbalance

 - And many other possible symptoms depending on the individual

 People with particular genes may be more likely to develop chronic inflammatory response syndrome (CIRS).
 CIRS is an inflammatory response to mold exposure that can result in many of the symptoms listed above.
 It can slow the body’s ability to heal itself and prevent other conditions from being treated.
 The treatment of CIRS is usually accomplished through following the Shoemaker Protocol.
 This protocol follows a series of steps that utilize various treatments to eliminate mold from the body.
 The first step of any mold illness protocol is to either remove yourself from the moldy environment or fully remediate the environment so it is free from mold.

 Once there is no more exposure to mold, a treatment that involves nasal sprays, binding agents, and supplements can be used to help the body recover.
-Our pharmacy provides all of the medications needed to complete the Shoemaker Protocol, including BEG nasal spray or EDTA/silver nasal spray, pure cholestyramine resin, and VIP nasal spray.
+Our pharmacy provides all of the medications needed to complete the Shoemaker Protocol, including BEG nasal spray, pure cholestyramine resin, and VIP nasal spray.
 These medications can only be obtained from a compounding pharmacy as there are no commercially available preparations.

 The treatments for mold related illnesses get talked about a lot more than remediation.
 However removing yourself from a water-damaged, moldy environment or having it fully remediated is an essential part of getting better.
 If you are not in a mold-free environment you will continue to experience symptoms and it will seem like treatments are not working.
 There are many resources online for finding help if you have mold in your home.
 Check out some of the excellent communities on Facebook that have developed to help people with CIRS, Lyme, and other chronic conditions.
 There may be someone in your community who can help.